 Generally consistent with the Basel framework, the agencies also are proposing to apply a zero percent specific risk-weighting factor to debt positions that are exposures to MDBs, as defined in the proposed rule.
-This treatment is based on these MDBs' generally high-credit quality, strong shareholder support, and a shareholder structure comprised of a significant proportion of sovereign entities with strong creditworthiness.
+This treatment is based on these MDBs'generally high-credit quality, strong shareholder support, and a shareholder structure comprised of a significant proportion of sovereign entities with strong creditworthiness.

-Debt positions that are exposures to other regional development banks and multilateral lending institutions that do not meet these requirements would generally be treated as corporate debt positions and would be subject to the proposed methodology, as described below.
+Debt positions that are exposures to regional development banks and other multilateral lending institutions that do not meet these requirements would generally be treated as corporate debt positions and would be subject to the proposed methodology, as described below.

-3. Exposures to Government Sponsored
+3. Exposures to Government Sponsored Entities

-Under the current market risk capital rules, debt positions that are exposures to government sponsored entities (GSEs) 21 are assigned specific riskweighting factors ranging from 0.25 percent to 1.6 percent, depending on maturity.
-For the purposes of this proposal, a GSE would be defined as an agency or corporation originally established or chartered by the U.S. Government to serve public purposes specified by the U.S. Congress, but whose obligations are not explicitly guaranteed by the full faith and credit of the U.S. government.
-In this proposal, and consistent with the treatment of these positions in the current market risk capital rules, the agencies propose to apply specific risk-weighting factors ranging from 0.25 percent to 1.6 percent to debt positions that are exposures to GSEs based on the remaining maturity of the position.
+Under the current market risk capital rules, debt positions that are exposures to government sponsored entities (GSEs) are assigned specific risk-weighting factors ranging from 0.25 percent to 1.6 percent, depending on maturity.

+For the purposes of this proposal, a GSE21 would be defined as an agency or corporation originally established or chartered by the U.S. Government to serve public purposes specified by the U.S. Congress, but whose obligations are not explicitly guaranteed by the full faith and credit of the U.S. government.
+In this proposal, and consistent with the treatment of these positions in the current market risk capital rules, the agencies propose to apply specific risk-weighting factors ranging from 0.25 percent to 1.6 percent to debt positions that are exposures to GSEs based on maturity.
 GSE equity exposures, including preferred stock, would be assigned a specific risk-weighting factor of 8.0 percent.

-4. Debt Positions That Are Exposures to Depository Institutions, Foreign Banks, and Credit Unions
+4. Debt Positions that are Exposures to Depository Institutions, Foreign Banks, and Credit Unions

 Under the current market risk capital rules, debt positions that are exposures to banks incorporated in OECD countries generally are assigned a specific risk-weighting factor ranging from 0.25 percent to 1.6 percent based on remaining maturity of the position.
 Banks that are not incorporated in an OECD country are assigned similar specific risk-weighting factors if certain conditions are met, including the presence of an investment-grade rating from a credit rating agency or assessments of comparable credit quality by the investing bank.
 Higher specific risk-weighting factors are assigned to positions that are rated below investment grade or deemed to be of comparable credit quality.
-The Basel market risk framework also makes use of credit ratings to assign specific riskweighting factors to these positions.
+The Basel market risk framework also makes use of credit ratings to assign specific risk-weighting factors to these positions.

-This proposal would eliminate the distinction based on OECD membership for the purpose of the market risk capital rules and instead apply specific risk-weighting factors to debt positions that are exposures to depository institutions,22 foreign banks, or credit unions 23 based on the applicable specific risk-weighting factor of the entity's sovereign of incorporation, as shown in Table 6.
-For example, debt positions that are exposure to a bank incorporated in a country with a CRC of 1 would be assigned a specific riskweighting factor ranging from 0.25 percent to 1.6 percent depending on the remaining maturity of the position.
+This proposal would eliminate the distinction based on OECD membership for the purpose of the market risk capital rules and instead apply specific risk-weighting factors to debt positions that are exposures to depository institutions, 22 foreign banks, or credit unions23 based on the applicable specific risk-weighting factor of the entity's sovereign of incorporation, as shown in Table 6.
+For example, debt positions that are exposure to a bank incorporated in a country with a CRC of 1 would be assigned a specific risk-weighting factor ranging from 0.25 percent to 1.6 percent depending on the remaining maturity of the position.
 For purposes of this proposal, sovereign of incorporation means the country where an entity is incorporated, chartered, or similarly established.
-If an entity's sovereign of incorporation is assigned to the 8.0 percent specific risk-weighting factor because of a lack of CRC rating, then the debt position that is an exposure to that entity would also be assigned an 8.0 percent specific riskweighting factor.
+If an entity's sovereign of incorporation is assigned to the 8.0 percent specific risk-weighting